 If you’re in charge of coming up with the next big idea, these tips on how to facilitate a brainstorming session will make your life a bit easier.
-Here are strategies for a brainstorming meeting gets the creative results you’re after.
+Here are strategies for a brainstorming meeting to get the creative results you’re after.

-Brainstorming sessions run the risk of wasting everyone’s time if they’re not well managed.
-Put these tactics to work for you and you’ll leave the room with actionable ideas.
+Without careful planning, brainstorming sessions run the risk of wasting everyone’s time if they’re not well managed.
+Put these tactics to work for you and you’ll leave the meeting room with actionable, innovative ideas.

 Before the meeting begins, get people thinking